Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Discussion

-\subsection{Mediation}
+This tool could try to use multi-variate optimization to propose solutions to users, offering its own ``policy answer'' alongside user-generated suggestions {[}10{]}.
+However, using the video games lens, doing so could create ludonarrative dissonance.
+As an extension of the project's existing modeling, this hypothetical feature would see the software claiming to invite outside expertise and exploration (with computation as a ``helper'' in finding a policy design) while simultaneously offering a mechanic providing ``optimized'' solutions (tool as the source of the ``right'' policy design).

+In this case of interacting with actual policy negotiation, this project intentionally excludes this AI-driven auto-optimization option despite access to the machinery required.
+If policy makers offer expertise necessary for finding solutions {[}71{]}, visualization and game design allow that knowledge to participate in co-creation, potentially reaching beyond the limits of blind mathematical optimization.
+Nevertheless, future work may consider if different design contexts could benefit from this kind of AI-generated solution or may offer studies on evolving policy maker perceptions of these algorithmic designs.

+\subsubsection{Mediation}

-By allowing changing of systems and financial assumptions, this tool answers the call made by Victor (2011) for explorable explanations to allow the questioning of modeling.
-That in mind, this software focuses on media for ``active reading'' and iterative policy design in service of providing actionable scientific information to decision-makers, considering how policy makers may question the tool and bring forward scientific perspective during negotiation (Victor, 2011).
-Note, however, that this dialectic experience executes within existing treaty process and does not consider how interactive software may mediate or alter that process itself.
-Even though tools to help in discussion and resolution of disagreements between stakeholders represents a different goal than this projects' intention potentially beyond what it could practically consider in the context of this specific treaty opportunity, this possibility of mediated disagreement resolution remains a possible area for future research.
+By affording manipulation of systems and financial assumptions, this tool answers Victor's call for explorable explanations to allow the questioning of modeling {[}77{]}.
+Even so, this dialectic experience executes within the existing treaty process and does not consider how interactive software may mediate or alter that process' structure itself.
+While tools to actively guide discussion and resolution of disagreements between stakeholders represent a different goal, this possibility of mediated disagreement resolution remains a possible area for future research.